NxtDaemon/Aether/README.md

 # Aether

-Hey Aether is personal project of mine for my discord, I will writeup stuff about it at my blog https://nxtdaemon.xyz otherwise Aether is currently not ready to add to multiple servers nor does it have the uptime
+Hey Aether is personal project of mine for my discord, I will writeup stuff about it at my blog https://nxtdaemon.xyz otherwise Aether will not be released to multiple servers; it is purely for learning Discord.py and different nuances in python.
+Currently Aether Has the following cogs

-- Admin Applications
+- Admin
 - ToDoList
-- Netflix Cross Country Integration (Coming Soon)
+- Fun

+## Admin
+- Modified Purge Command from an SO

+## ToDoList
+- A Mediocre ToDoList for users which has little to no room for errors

+## Fun
-- Modified Poll Script
+- Slightly Modifed Poll Command from Jackbot